harsh2198/Interactive-Jointplot/README.md

-# Week 10 jointplot exercise
+#Created a interactive web jointplot visualization using D3.js.